webcoyote/TubeGate/assets/STORE_LISTING.md

 ## Short Description (132 characters max)

-Control your YouTube feed by filtering videos based on keywords to hide unwanted content and focus on what matters to you.
+TubeGate removes unwanted videos from your YouTube feed

 ## Detailed Description

-Take control of your YouTube experience with TubeGate - a powerful, free, privacy-focused content filter that helps you curate your feed.
+Remove unwanted videos from YouTube with TubeGate - a powerful, free, privacy-focused video filter to curate your feed.

 WHAT IS TUBEGATE?

-TubeGate is a browser extension that filters YouTube videos based on keywords you specify.
-Simply add keywords to your filter list, and TubeGate automatically hides matching videos from your YouTube feed, search results, and recommended videos.
+TubeGate is a browser extension that removes YouTube videos based on keywords you choose.
+Add keywords to your filter list and TubeGate automatically hides matching videos from your YouTube feed, search results, and recommended videos.

 KEY FEATURES